MohamedFazil89/Partners-_name_finder/README.md

 # Animated_loginPage
+**Description:**
-Project Title: Front-End Animated Login Page  Description: The "Front-End Animated Login Page" project is a dynamic and visually engaging login page designed to enhance the user experience on websites and web applications.
+The "Front-End Animated Login Page" project is a dynamic and visually engaging login page designed to enhance the user experience on websites and web applications.
+This project leverages the power of modern web technologies to create an animated and interactive login interface that captivates users from the moment they arrive.